Department of Regional Geography, Protection and Planning of the Landscape

 - geography, regional development and European integration

-- geography, cartography and geoinformatics
+- geography, geoinformatics and remote sensing

-The Geography, regional development and European integration program at bachelor's degree, the Regional geography, regional development and European integration program at master's degree and the Regional geography program at postgradual's degree is provided by the department as well.
+The Geography, regional development and European integration program at bachelor's degree, the Regional geography, regional development and European integration program at master's degree and the Regional geography program at postgraduate degree is provided by the department as well.

 The department takes an important part in preparing of future teachers in following combinations as well: